-Across the U.S. labor market, approximately 30% engaged in some type of job seeking activity during the past three months.
-This represents a slight uptick from the prior reading of June 2022.
+Across the U.S. labor market, approximately 27% – representing more than 40 million workers, engaged in some type of job seeking activity during the past 90 days.
+This rate remains consistent with prior waves of the research.
 Many job seekers considered opportunities in the same field where they currently work and in different fields that will entail a career change.

-Despite the bumpy economic ride over the past six months, job seekers remain generally optimistic about employment prospects.
-There was a slight pullback in optimism, but all things considered, the data suggests job seekers believe the labor market remains on solid footing.
+Despite the ups and down of news headlines, job seekers remain generally optimistic about employment prospects.
+There was a slight pullback in certain career pursuits, but all things considered, the data suggests job seekers believe the labor market remains on solid footing.

 Job seeker consideration across career fields was roughly in line with the previous iteration of this study.
 Technology career consideration was unchanged and remains a top 5 selection among job seekers.

-Real and perceived barriers remain a concern for segments job seekers that mistakenly believe a tech job is out of reach.
-A net 56% of job seekers report say some facet of the confidence gap is definitely or probably a factor in discouraging segments of individuals from considering and pursuing a tech job role.
+Real and perceived barriers remain a concern for segments of job seekers that mistakenly believe a tech job is out of reach.
+A net 57% of job seekers report some facet of the confidence gap is definitely or probably a factor in discouraging segments of individuals from considering and pursuing a tech job role.

 Read more about IT Workforce.